ecsyjs/ecsy/docs/manual/Getting-started.md

 }
 ```

-This system's query `moving` hold a list to the entities that has both `Acceleration` and `Position`, 10 in total in our example.
+This system's query `moving` holds a list of entities that have both `Acceleration` and `Position`; 10 in total in our example.

-Please notice also that we could create an arbitrary number of queries if needed and process them in  `execute`, eg:
+Please notice that we could create an arbitrary number of queries if needed and process them in `execute`, ex:
 ```javascript
 class SystemDemo extends System {
   execute() {